Build Your First Controls Library: Why a Spreadsheet is Best

 But each phase of the CCM lifecycle above has many steps and, in some cases, substeps.
 This, in turn, makes their implementation something security teams need to meticulously follow, step-by-step.

-In the cybersecurity continuous control monitoring (CCM) checklist below, we explore the steps in each phase.
+In the cybersecurity continuous control monitoring (CCM) below, we explore the steps in each phase.
 You’ll also see how Cyber Sierra, our interoperable cybersecurity and compliance automation platform, streamlines their implementation.

 Download the checklist to follow along: